areimel/Holy-Mountain-Component-Library/README.md

 * Store your local project in a regular folder with no cloud syncing - this can cause issues with running/building the project

 ### Initialize ###
+* Use Node v10.24.0 (most stable version for project, set with nvm)
 * npm run init-setup (runs multiple setup commands)
 * npm run dev